CV

 Experience

-Core contributor - Project Numina, since 2024
+Contributor - Project Numina, since 2024

-Research intern - University of Cambridge, 2023
+Research Intern - University of Cambridge, 2023

-Research intern - OpenAI, 2022
+Research Intern - OpenAI, 2022

 Supervisor: Stanislas Polu, Research Engineer at OpenAI.